phalcon/blog/_posts/2019-09-22-phalcon-v4-0-0-rc1-released.md

   - `Phalcon\Application\AbstractApplication::setEventsManager`
 - Fixed `Phalcon\Di::remove()` to remove service. [#14396](https://github.com/phalcon/cphalcon/issues/14396)

-## Removed
+### Removed
 - Removed `Phalcon\Plugin` - duplicate of `Phalcon\DI\Injectable` [#14359](https://github.com/phalcon/cphalcon/issues/14359)
 - Removed `Phalcon\Mvc\Collection` and all related references.
 4.0 will not support mongo as it is being re-implemented to take advantage of the latest Mongo driver (see [#13697](https://github.com/phalcon/cphalcon/issues/13697)) [#14361](https://github.com/phalcon/cphalcon/pull/14361)
 - Removed `Phalcon\Session\Manager::registerHandler` - duplicate functionality [#14381](https://github.com/phalcon/cphalcon/pull/14381)
 - Removed `Phalcon\Html\Tag` - duplicate functionality [#14381](https://github.com/phalcon/cphalcon/pull/14381)
 - Removed `void` return type for all constructors [#14401](https://github.com/phalcon/cphalcon/pull/14401)

-### Installation/Upgrade
+## Installation/Upgrade
 The packages in [packagecloud.io](https://packagecloud.io/phalcon) are being updated (at the time of this post) and will be ready soon.
-You will need to use the `mainline` repository to install v4.0.0-beta1.
-You can also download the zip file, as well as DLLs for Windows, from our release page [here](https://github.com/phalcon/cphalcon/releases/tag/v4.0.0-beta.1).
+You will need to use the `mainline` repository to install v4.0.0-rc1.
+You can also download the zip file, as well as DLLs for Windows, from our release page [here](https://github.com/phalcon/cphalcon/releases/tag/v4.0.0-rc.1).

 You can also clone the repository and checkout the tag, and then run